Hirlam/HarmonieConfig/README.md

 (v1.1) pkg> add https://github.com/roelstappers/Harmonie.jl
 ```

+## Roadmap
+Aim is that in the future this repository will handle everythinh related to "configuration" in the Harmonie scripting system.
+Unit tests will validate that for each (ecflow) task the "input files" are created  correctely (namelist, symbolic links to initial conditions, etc.  (roughly everything in WDIR).
+This would allow that changes to the scripting can be validate without having to run the current Harmonie testbed.
+(The testbed will still be needed for changes to the Fortran code).
+For this creation of namelist and setting up of symbolic links that is currently done in the scripts would have to be moved to this repository.
+The scripts in Harmonie repositoy will only call Fortran binaries.
+The perl code in the current Harmonie scripting should be translate and moved to this repository.

 ## Open issues
 - handling of  EPS configuration
 - Handling of domains.
 Perhaps by merging, i.e. each domain has it's own toml file and we merge this file in config_exp.toml This will allow verifation of e.g. NLAT NLON.